 Three Bridges is a tiny town located in the state of New Jersey.
 With a population of 321 people and just one neighborhood, Three Bridges is the 511th largest community in New Jersey.

-When you are in Three Bridges, you'll notice that it is more blue-collar than most other communities in America.
-47.00% of Three Bridges’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Three Bridges is a blue-collar town, with 47.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Three Bridges is a town of farmers, fishers, or foresters, sales and office workers, and professionals.
 There are especially a lot of people living in Three Bridges who work in farm management occupations (29.33%), sales jobs (20.14%), and office and administrative support (8.13%).

 As is often the case in a small town, Three Bridges doesn't have a public transportation system that people use for their commute.

-The education level of Three Bridges citizens is substantially higher than the typical US community, as 29.02% of adults in Three Bridges have at least a bachelor's degree.
+The overall education level of Three Bridges citizens is substantially higher than the typical US community, as 29.02% of adults in Three Bridges have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Three Bridges in 2022 was $30,974, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,896 for a family of four.
 However, Three Bridges contains both very wealthy and poor people as well.